line/armeria/site/src/sphinx/server-docservice.rst

     Server server = sb.build();
     server.start().join();

-DocService_ will scan for the supported services when the Server_ starts up.
+:api:`DocService` will scan for the supported services when the :api:`Server` starts up.
 Open http://127.0.0.1:8080/docs/ in your web browser and you'll see the following screen:

 .. image:: _images/docservice_1.png